hdShang/arxiv-daily/docs/cs-LG/2025-06-25/papers/250620651v1-hear-no-evil-detecting-gradient-leakage-by-malicious-servers-in-fede.md

 ---
 layout: default
-title: Hear No Evil: Detecting Gradient Leakage by Malicious Servers in Federated Learning
+title: "Hear No Evil: Detecting Gradient Leakage by Malicious Servers in Federated Learning"
 ---

 # Hear No Evil: Detecting Gradient Leakage by Malicious Servers in Federated Learning